 How to Install Ubuntu?

+The following article provides an outline for How to Install Ubuntu.
 Ubuntu is an Operating system.
 Ubuntu Release Links.
 It’s an open-source LINUX distribution based primarily on DEBIAN.
 Ubuntu is released every 6 months, its Long term support (LTS) releases every 2 years.
-Ubuntu latest release is 18.10; we will work and show the installation process on 18.04 LTS.
+Ubuntu’s latest release is 18.10; we will work and show the installation process on 18.04 LTS.

 - Only for servers: POWER8 (ppc64le) and s390x

 A user needs to get a copy of the Ubuntu installation image for USBs or DVDs.
 These are some of the most preferred options to install Ubuntu.

 - 1 GHz x86 processor (Pentium 4 or better)

 - 5 GB of disk space (at least 15 GB is recommended)

 - Video support capable of 1024×768 resolution